2023 Solar Incentives Guide for Mahwah, NJ - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: These might come in the form of property tax exemptions, which would allow you to exclude the value of your solar system when calculating the taxes you pay on your home.
-You could also look for exemptions on sales tax at the time of purchase.
+- Tax Exemptions: These can come in the form of property tax exemptions, which would allow you to ignore the value of your solar system when paying taxes on your home.
+They may also include exemptions on sales tax at the time of purchase.

 Federal Solar Incentives

 The ITC applies to solar panels installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-Originally, the tax credit was for 30% of the total cost — for panels, labor, accessories and equipment — although it may range from 26-30%, depending on when your solar project was undertaken.
-There is no cap on the claim amount.
+Initially, the credit applied to 30% of the total cost — for panels, accessories, equipment and labor — although that amount may range from 26-30%, depending on the installation date of your solar system.
+There is no cap on the amount you can claim.

 State & Local Solar Incentives